DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Introduction

 \textbf{Our contributions.} We provide a new algorithm that meets the above requirements.
-Our main contributions are as follows: \begin{itemize} \item \textbf{A new universal, parameter-free algorithm with no search subroutines.} Building upon the recently proposed Distance-over-Gradients (DoG) algorithm~\citep{ivgi23_dog_is_sgds_best_frien}, we develop a new method, DoWG (Algorithm~\ref{alg:dowg}), that uses a different stepsize with adaptively weighted gradients.
+Our main contribution is \textbf{a new universal, parameter-free gradient descent method with no search subroutines.} Building upon the recently proposed Distance-over-Gradients (DoG) algorithm~\citep{ivgi23_dog_is_sgds_best_frien}, we develop a new method, DoWG (Algorithm~\ref{alg:dowg}), that uses a different stepsize with adaptively weighted gradients.
 We show that DoWG automatically matches the performance of gradient descent on \eqref{eq:opt} up to logarithmic factors with no stepsize tuning at all.
-This holds in both the nonsmooth setting (Theorem~\ref{thm:dowg-nonsmooth}) and the smooth setting (Theorem~\ref{thm:dowg-smooth}). \item \textbf{Insights into the adaptivity of normalization.} Towards our second goal, we study the classical Normalized Gradient Descent (NGD) algorithm and show that it is universal, though not parameter-free.
-While it is known that NGD automatically adapts to the Lipschitz constant in the nonsmooth setting, we show in Theorem~\ref{thm:ngd-stronger} that NGD automatically adapts to the smoothness constant as well.
-We further show that this property of NGD also partially explains why the method practically trains at the edge of stability. \end{itemize}
+This holds in both the nonsmooth setting (Theorem~\ref{thm:dowg-nonsmooth}) and the smooth setting (Theorem~\ref{thm:dowg-smooth}).
+Finally, we show that DoWG is competitive on real machine learning tasks (see Section~\ref{sec:experimental-results}).